New Junction Canal: History

-The new company struggled to raise the finance for the New Junction construction, and for improvements to the River Don Navigation, to allow larger boats to use it.
+The new company struggled to raise the finance for the New Junction construction and for the River Don Navigation improvements to allow larger boats to use it.
 The canal was completed on 2 January 1905, at a total cost of £300,000, shared between the Sheffield and South Yorkshire and the Aire and Calder companies.
 It was the last canal to be built in England for commercial purposes.